brandondacosta4/Ethical-Hacking/README.md

 # Ethical-Hacking
-Ethical hacking scripts found here (Most of what I do is pentesting on tryhackme.com and hackthebox so there may not be anything for those in this repository).
+Ethical hacking scripts found here.
+Most of the hacking I do is on tryhackme.com or hackthebox, so there may not be too many scripts in this repository.